 Mark spoke to five switching companies before choosing to work with Bionic.

 “Speaking to Bionic was like a breath of fresh air.
 The guy I spoke to was honest and passionate about the service.
 Above all else, it felt like he was interested in me and the business, and not just making a sale.

 “Having suffered with my mental health, this was really important to me.
 It gave me confidence to know there are good people out there who can make things easier; it instantly took the pressure off.
-We got a great deal on gas, electricity and business insurance.”
+We got a great deal on business gas, business electricity and business insurance.”